Waheeda Rehman: Guide (1965)

+Continued success

-Rehman's peak continued when she was paired with other well-established superstars, namely Dilip Kumar, Rajendra Kumar, Raj Kapoor, and Rajesh Khanna.
+Rehman's career peak continued when she was paired with other well-established superstars, namely Dilip Kumar, Rajendra Kumar, Raj Kapoor, and Rajesh Khanna.
 Among her most acclaimed films of the late 1960s include Teesri Kasam (1966), which won the National Film Award for Best Feature Film, Ram Aur Shyam (1967), Neel Kamal (1968) and Khamoshi (1969).
-The last three films each earned Rehman consecutive nominations for the Filmfare Award for Best Actress each, winning for Neel Kamal.
+The last three films earned Rehman consecutive nominations for the Filmfare Award for Best Actress, winning her second award for Neel Kamal.
 In her highly praised role in Khamoshi starring alongside Rajesh Khanna and Dharmendra, she plays a nurse who goes mentally insane after falling in love with one of her patients, and eventually is sent to her own mental institution.
 Other commercial successes of this period were Patthar Ke Sanam (1967) and Aadmi (1968).
 At the end of the 1960s, Rehman ranked a new record amongst herself in becoming the second-paid actress in Hindi films, from 1964 to 1969.
 She states herself, "For Solva Saal, my first film as a freelancer, I received ₹30,000.
 The highest I ever earned in my career was Rs.
 7 lakh for a film."

-Guide and Reshma Aur Shera
+Reshma Aur Shera (1971)

-Vijay Anand's magnum opus, the 1965 romantic drama Guide was an adaptation of the same book written by R. K. Narayan, published in 1958.
-Rehman starred as Rosie, a rebellious, strong-willed wife of an unfaithful archaeologist.
-She stated that the role proved difficult for her, particularly because it broke several film stereotypes at the time.
-Guide was a major commercial success, emerging as the fifth-highest grossing Hindi film of 1965, and it opened to widespread critical acclaim, with Rehman's performance receiving particular praise.
-Trisha Gupta of Hindustan Times writing, "Rosie was triply unusual: a woman who walks out of an unhappy marriage, begins a romantic relationship with a man who isn’t her husband, and simultaneously embarks on a successful career as a dancer.
-She would be an unusual Hindi film heroine even today..." and ranked her performance amongst Indian cinema's greatest.
-For her performance, Rehman won the Filmfare Award for Best Actress, and Guide went on to win the National Film Award for Best Feature Film and the Filmfare Award for Best Film.
-It became India's official entry to the Oscars, though it did not get nominated.
-It is now considered a cult classic, and is considered Rehman's signature film performance.
-For headlining the film Reshma Aur Shera (1971), Rehman won the National Film Award for Best Actress, which is India's equivalent to the Academy Award for Best Actress.
-Reshma Aur Shera also received nominations for the Golden Bear at the 22nd Berlin International Film Festival and garnered her praise from critics, however the film failed at the box office.
+For headlining Sunil Dutt's film Reshma Aur Shera (1971), Rehman won the National Film Award for Best Actress, which is India's equivalent to the Academy Award for Best Actress.
+Reshma Aur Shera earned critical appreciation, Dutt was nominated for the Golden Bear at the 22nd Berlin International Film Festival and was selected as the Indian entry for the Best Foreign Language Film, but the film failed at the box office.